hocachoc/hocachoc.github.io/docs/projects/posts/the-architects-guide-terraform-lifecycle-management-explained.md

 ## 7. Building Districts: `terraform workspace`

-This is like having different districts within your city, each with its own purpose and configuration.
+This is like having different districts within your city, each with its purpose and configuration.

 Workspaces allow you to manage multiple environments (e.g., dev, staging, prod) within the same Terraform configuration.
 Each workspace has its state file, ensuring that environments are isolated and independent.